Iran starts feed grain imports as sanctions bite

 The latest tender also reflects a shift in focus after state food agency GTC bought more than 2 million tones of milling wheat in March, building up stocks after private buyers were hit by the trade finance squeeze.

-The Iranian government bought wheat on international markets at a frantic pace in March, snapping up 2.5 to 3 million tones of bread wheat, paying over international prices as private Iranian flour mills found they could not purchase in the face of toughened western sanctions.
+The Iranian government bought wheat on international markets at a frantic pace in March, snapping up 2.5 to 3 million tones of bread wheat at a premium to global prices as private Iranian flour mills found they could not purchase in the face of toughened western sanctions.

-“There are several hundred thousand tones of purchasing inquiries from private Iranian feed buyers in the market which are still open and basically being ignored,” another trader said.

-“I had a big feed wheat and corn inquiry this week offering payment in euros via a Swiss bank.
-But for me it was too risky and I left it.”

-A Swiss bank owned by India’s Hinduja Group said this month it was continuing food trade finance with Iran despite the sanctions.

-Some Iranian private feed grain shipments were continuing via the Caspian Sea with payment in advance, traders said.

-Meanwhile, traders said the state food agency GTC is still checking milling wheat prices on a weekly basis and could yet make additional purchases of food wheat as well.
+Traders said the state food agency GTC was checking milling wheat prices on a weekly basis and could yet make additional purchases of food wheat as well.

-Additional reporting by Michael Hogan in Hamburg; Editing by Veronica Brown and Keiron Henderson
+Additional reporting by Michael Hogan; Editing by Veronica Brown and Jane Baird